Audrey's desire to help others understand human behavior led her to study psychology. She specialises in Self-Limited Thinking.

-For example: If you believe that you're a boring person and someone tells you how interesting you are, you're going to feel totally uncomfortable with hearing this.
+For example: If you believe that you're a boring person and someone tells you how interesting you are, you're going to feel uncomfortable with hearing this.
 It just doesn't ring true with your belief system.
 So you think you're being lied to or that the person is just trying to make you feel better.
-Deep down inside you think that others are sharing the same low opinion about you that you carry around about yourself.
+Deep down inside, you believe that others share the same low opinion about you that you carry around about yourself.
 Think about this for a minute.

-But isn't it possible that someone else just may find you interesting and comfortable to be around?
+But isn't it possible that someone else may find you interesting and comfortable to be around?
 Maybe they grew up with parents that yelled a lot, so upon hearing your softer spoken words comes a welcome relief.
 They want to be around you.
 They are attracted to you.
-It's really very simple when you stop to think about it.
+It's elementary when you stop to think about it.

-The bottom line is, how receptive we are to compliments is a reflection of our feelings of self-worth.
+The bottom line is that how receptive we are to compliments reflects our feelings of self-worth.
 Now, I'm not saying that everyone on the planet rejects compliments because they have low self-esteem.
 Many people with a healthy dose of self-worth don't like compliments for other reasons.
 However, as I said at the beginning of this article, low self-esteem is the #1 reason.

-If you feel that anyone who gives you a compliment must have a dark, ulterior motive for doing so, or you have a general distrust of people, you may find yourself grouped into one of these three environments:
+If you feel that anyone who compliments you must have a dark, ulterior motive for doing so, or you have a general distrust of people, you may find yourself grouped into one of these three environments:

-- Growing up in an over-critical family, causes you to most likely suffer from low self-esteem.
-You received little praise, therefore, compliments were not handed out and you aren't used to getting them.
-You feel uncomfortable with any type of praise or compliment.
-You don't trust either the person or the compliment.
+- Growing up in an over-critical family causes you to suffer from low self-esteem.
+You received little praise, so you grew to feel uncomfortable.

 - Being a perfectionist is another reason for not liking compliments.
-Your expectations are high and a bit unrealistic.
-You feel that you don't deserve the praise that is directed to you.
+Your expectations are high and unrealistic.
+You feel that you don't deserve the praise directed to you.

 - Social Anxiety Disorder is a mental disorder that affects your behavior and your emotions.
 This social phobia is another cause for hating compliments.
-You fear to be in a situation where you may be judged.
-You avoid situations which might cause you to be the center of attention.
+You avoid situations that might cause you to be the center of attention.

 It's Not Always All About You

 The way a person perceives you isn't always just about you.
-If I'm happy with myself I'm going to be happy with you.
-Even if you happen to be mediocre in some way.
-You don't have to be a celebrity chef in order for me to enjoy and praise your lasagna.
+If I'm happy with myself, I'm going to be pleased with you.
+You don't have to be a celebrity chef for me to enjoy and praise your lasagna.
 You may feel that you could have done better and that your lasagna needs more spices.
-At the very moment, you are being critical with yourself, I shout out, "Love your lasagna."
+At the very moment, you are being critical of yourself, I shout out, "Love your lasagna."
 But because you're feeling insecure about yourself, you have a hard time believing me.

 Well, I've got news for you—it's not about you.
 I love the taste of your delicious lasagna.
-As far as I'm concerned it was the best I've ever had.
+It was the best I've ever had.
 I have a right to share this with you.
-Get over yourself, accept my compliment and simply thank me.
+Get over yourself, accept my compliment, and thank me.
 I've spoken my truth.
-If you can't believe me, that's because your own insecurities are chatting away inside your head. " I've made this lasagna so much better before."
+If you can't believe me, that's because your insecurities are chatting away inside your head. " I've made this lasagna so much better before."

 All three of these definitions applied to me until I learned to stop making assumptions.
 I lived in a state of being hypersensitive.
 Depression raised its ugly head in uncontrollable spurts.
 I even managed to convince myself I knew what other people were thinking about me.
 (Enter, the ego).

-As I read and studied "The Four Agreements" I soon learned how to stop taking anything personally.
-Oh, I slipped a few times but I kept trying.
-This takes practice, but let me tell you, it works Whatever happens around you, don't take it personally.
-This is an important key to mastering hypersensitivity.
+As I read and studied "The Four Agreements," I soon learned to stop taking anything personally.
+Oh, I slipped a few times, but I kept trying.
+Whatever happens around you, don't take it personally.

 Wisdom from the Four Agreements (Mini Book)